O UEFA.com funciona melhor noutros browsers

 European futsal competitions have been organised by UEFA since 1996 and UEFA.com has the facts, figures and records.

-We look at all the records in more than 25 years of UEFA Futsal EURO history, from the first tournament in 1996 to the inaugural championship-status edition of 1999 to the expanded 16-team final tournament that was played in the Netherlands in 2022.
+We look at all the records in 30 years of UEFA Futsal EURO history, including the first tournament in 1996, the inaugural championship-status edition of 1999 and the 16-team 2026 edition now complete in Latvia, Lithuania and Slovenia.

 All years given are dates for final tournaments.
 Stats include the 1996 tournament prior to championship status.